erin-airship/training-platform/README.md

 - Course Progress
     - Ability to give feedback on certain modules
 - Training Material
-     - Ability to upload and manage course materials
+     - Ability to upload and manage course materials for modules

 #### Could Have
 - Communication Tools